webplatform/docs/tutorials/svg_primer/index.md

 === Introduction ===

 SVG is a technology that has been on the cusp of greatness for a long time now.
-With browser support improving, and three of the big four browser engines already incorporating <a href="http://www.codedread.com/svg-support.php">solid support for SVG</a>, it is an ideal time to start looking into what the technology offers.
+With browser support improving, and three of the big four browser engines already incorporating [http://www.codedread.com/svg-support.php solid support for SVG], it is an ideal time to start looking into what the technology offers.
 This first article will get you comfortable with the basics, so that you are ready to dig deeper and explore SVG further.
 Even these baby steps will produce results that can be incorporated straight into your progressively enhanced designs.
 The latest W3C candidate recommendation is SVG 1.1, so this is the version I will follow.
 SVG Tiny 1.2 is in working draft at the time of writing, and is partially supported by Opera 9.5 and above.

 === SVG overview ===